Herbalist

 Membership of a relevant professional body is important and provides you with a range of benefits, including legal support and access to up-to-date news on current laws and regulations that affect herbalists.
 You will need to adhere to the association's code of ethics and conduct and meet their CPD requirements.

-CPD opportunities are provided by members of EHPTA:
+CPD opportunities are provided by the NIMH and also members of EHPTA:

 - College of Practitioners of Phytotherapy (CPP)